bachfamily/ears/README.txt

 • for the [ears.hoa.*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3 You do not need to compile or install the HOA and Eigen libraries separately: sources are directly compiled within the project.
+On the other hand, the Boost library is required.
+On a Mac, it can by installed through Homebrew (no need for separate procedures for Intel and M1, since we only use the header-only part).
+On Windows, ears uses the same version (and in the same location) as the dada library.

 • for the [ears.soundtouch~] module: the SoundTouch library, released under LGPL v2.1 You do not need to compile or install the library separately: sources are directly compiled within the project.